Original / Earth-Two

 In the rebooted New 52 universe, there was an all-new Earth-2 Wonder Woman, who is deceased.
 (Earth 2 #1) She is succeeded by her daughter, also called Fury.

 The Wonder Woman adventures written by her creator, William Moulton Marson, prior to his death in 1948 are dramatically different in tone from most later stories.
-Not only did the early adventures feature a high level of fantastical absurdity (even by the generous standards of Golden Age comic books), they often had a heavy emphasis on bondage, domination, and sadomasochism — practiced not only by the villains, but by Wonder Woman and her allies as a therapeutic tool.
+Not only did the early adventures feature a high level of fantastical absurdity (even by the generous standards of Golden Age comic books), they often had a heavy emphasis on bondage, domination, and sadomasochism — practiced not only by the villains, but by Wonder Woman and her allies as a "therapeutic" tool.
+Marston's last issues were Wonder Woman #28 (Mar./Apr.
+1948) and Sensation Comics #82 (Oct.
+1948).
 Later writers generally avoided or minimized those elements of the Golden Age Wonder Woman even in stories intended to evoke or revisit her wartime adventures, which sometimes makes it difficult to reconcile the original stories with subsequent Earth-Two continuity.

-Unlike Earth-Two's Superman and Batman, the Earth-Two Wonder Woman actually reclaimed her eponymous comic book series in the late 1970s for a series of wartime-era stories (Wonder Woman #228–243, World's Finest Comics #244–250, and Wonder Woman Spectacular) published around the time of the Wonder Woman television series, whose first season was set during World War II.
-Those comic book adventures contain numerous minor anachronisms and continuity gaffes, most caused by the editorial desire to align the stories with the TV show.
+Unlike Earth-Two's Superman and Batman, the Earth-Two version of Wonder Woman actually reclaimed her eponymous comic book series in the late 1970s for a series of wartime-era stories.
+It happened around the time of the Wonder Woman television series, whose first season was set during World War II.
+The comic book series followed suit, switching to wartime adventures for Wonder Woman #228–243, World's Finest Comics #244–250, and the Wonder Woman Spectacular.
+Those adventures contain numerous minor anachronisms and continuity gaffes, most caused by the editorial desire to align the stories with the TV show.
 Nonetheless, they are definitely Earth-Two stories — they include several guest appearances by the JSA and several of the characters introduced in those adventures later appeared in All-Star Squadron or other Earth-Two tales set in the same period.

 Like all the Amazons of Earth-Two's Paradise Island, Wonder Woman had enormous superhuman strength, stamina, and speed.
 She was not as powerful as Earth-Two's Superman, but she could outrun a speeding car, leap hundreds of feet, rip open a bank vault with her bare hands, and deflect bullets with her bracelets of Amazonian metal.
 In Golden Age stories, these abilities were described as a mental discipline that could be attained (albeit not necessarily to the same degree) by any woman who received Amazonian training.